On inverse mean curvature flow in Schwarzschild space and Kottler space: Inverse mean curvature flow in Schwarzchild manifold

+This was generalized by Guan and Li \cite{GL} to weakly mean convex and star-shaped hypersurface using the inverse mean curvature flow.
+By letting $m\ra 0$, the Schwarchild metric reduces to the Euclidean metric $\bar{g}=ds^2+s^2g_{\SS^{n-1}}$ and the potential $f$ becomes $f=1$.
+Thus as a limit case Theorem \ref{main-thm} recovers the Minkowski inequality \eqref{mink-R} for strictly mean convex and star-shaped hypersurface $\Sigma$ in $\R^n$.
+Note that Huisken recently shown that the inequality \eqref{mink-R} also holds for outward-minimizing hypersurfaces in $\R^n$.

-In this section, we follow a similar argument in \cite{BHW} to prove Theorem \ref{main-thm}.
-We define the quantity
+The proof of Theorem \ref{main-thm} follows a similar argument in \cite{GL,BHW}.
+We evolve the hypersurface $\Sigma$ by inverse mean curvature flow and define the quantity

-where $|\Sigma_t|$ is the area of $\Sigma_t$.
-We first show that $Q(t)$ is monotone decreasing under the inverse mean curvature flow. \begin{prop} Under the inverse mean curvature flow \eqref{IMCF}, the quantity $Q(t)$ is monotone decreasing in $t$. \end{prop} \proof As the proof of Proposition 19 in \cite{BHW}, we first have
+on the flow hypersurfaces $\Sigma_t$, where $|\Sigma_t|$ is the area of $\Sigma_t$.
+We first show that $Q(t)$ is monotone non-increasing under the inverse mean curvature flow. \begin{prop} Under the inverse mean curvature flow \eqref{IMCF}, the quantity $Q(t)$ is monotone non-increasing in $t$. \end{prop} \proof As the proof of Proposition 5.3 in \cite{BHW}, we first have

 and equality holds if and only if $\Sigma_t$ is totally umbilical.
 For convenience of reader, we include the proof of \eqref{eq4-1} here.

 where we used $|A|^2\geq H^2/{(n-1)}$ in the last inequality.
 Using the identity $\Delta f=\bar{\Delta}f-\bar{\nabla}^2f(\nu,\nu)-H\langle\bar{\nabla}f,\nu\rangle$ and \eqref{lapalcian},\eqref{static}, we have